ondrejhonus/vege-dreams/content/posts/pea-soup/index.md

 4. Quickly add the frozen peas and mix.
 5. Sauteé the peas for about a minute and then pour in boiling water.
 6. Bring to a boil and cook for about 5 minutes.
+7. Finish with the marjoram and season with salt and pepper to taste.

 </div>